Michael Gonzalez-Wallace

-Michael Gonzalez-Wallace (born February 25, 1975 in Madrid) is a fitness guru best known for developing the Brain Body Fitness Program called Super Body, Super Brain.
+Michael Gonzalez-Wallace (born February 25, 1975, in Madrid) is a personal trainer who developed a fitness programme called Super Body, Super Brain.

 Personal Trainer

-In 2002 Gonzalez-Wallace became a Personal Trainer and created the exercise program Super Body, Super Brain a mind-body exercise program incorporating fitness with neuroscience along with a physician endorsed workout regimen.
-His audience reached celebrities, clients for weight loss, aging related conditions, athletic training, children, special needs children, Autism and Neurodegenerative diseases including Parkinson's and Alzheimer's.
+In 2002 Gonzalez-Wallace became a personal trainer and created the exercise program Super Body, Super Brain, a mind-body exercise program incorporating fitness with neuroscience along with a physician-endorsed workout regimen.
 Over the past ten years he has created workout and fitness plans for top magazines across the United States.
 O magazine, [MSNBC|MSNBC.com], Redbook, and Prevention magazine among others.